 United States veterans deservedly get to enjoy a few extra perks and benefits once they are done with their military service.
 These benefits are designed to offer gratitude to veterans for their service, and while they cannot compare to the amount of sacrifice that former military members have made for this country, they do come with some pretty powerful perks.

-It is important to note that in order to qualify for these types of VA benefits, seniors must meet a number of requirements first, including:
+It is important to note that in order to qualify for these types of VA benefits, seniors must meet several requirements first, including:

-- Must have served at least one day in the military during a time of war
+- Veterans must have served at least one day in the military during a time of war.

-- Veterans must not have an annual income of more than $23,000 and they can't have available assets of more than $80,000
+- Veterans must not have an annual income of more than $27,180 (certain deductions apply) and they can't have a net worth of more than $127,061.

 While most seniors are aware of some of the financial perks of being a veteran and of the VA hospitals that are in our country today, there are still many seniors who are in the dark about some of the great veteran benefits that can help seniors today.